danielkbx/multi-storage-local/README.md

 - The generated URLs are relative to the base directory.
 That means that they are still working after this directory has been moved.
 - When including the _path_ option, `get` and `getStream` consider this is a subdirectory path.
+- When calling delete for an URL that does not exist, no error is emitted (since the result is "file does not exist anymore").